lab1092/blender-manual_ja/manual/render/workflows/animations.rst

    rather than as a movie file from the beginning.
    This allows you an easy recovery if there is a problem and you have to re-start the rendering, since the frames you have already rendered will still be in the Output directory.
-   Just change the :guilabel:`START` frame number to the frame number where you want to pick up from, and click :guilabel:`ANIM` again.
+   Just change the *START* frame number to the frame number where you want to pick up from, and click *ANIM* again.

 I only need to re-render a few frames in the middle